OpenEvalProject/evals/manuscripts/elife-41720/v1/manuscript.md

 ## Abstract

-10.7554/eLife.41720.001 SNAP-25 is an essential component of SNARE complexes driving fast Ca 2+ -dependent exocytosis.
+SNAP-25 is an essential component of SNARE complexes driving fast Ca2+-dependent exocytosis.
 Yet, the functional implications of the tandem-like structure of SNAP-25 are unclear.
 Here, we have investigated the mechanistic role of the acylated “linker” domain that concatenates the two SNARE motifs within SNAP-25.
 Refuting older concepts of an inert connector, our detailed structure-function analysis in murine chromaffin cells demonstrates that linker motifs play a crucial role in vesicle priming, triggering, and fusion pore expansion.
 Mechanistically, we identify two synergistic functions of the SNAP-25 linker: First, linker motifs support t-SNARE interactions and accelerate ternary complex assembly.
 Second, the acylated N-terminal linker segment engages in local lipid interactions that facilitate fusion triggering and pore evolution, putatively establishing a favorable membrane configuration by shielding phospholipid headgroups and affecting curvature.
 Hence, the linker is a functional part of the fusion complex that promotes secretion by SNARE interactions as well as concerted lipid interplay.

 ## Introduction